 Tertiary syphilis can develop many years after the initial syphilis infection.
 Some manifestations of the disease can occur up to 50 years later.
 Many of these complications are potentially very serious and can make you extremely unwell.
 Some problems are life-threatening and can lead to death if untreated.

 Syphilis is not considered to be infectious in its tertiary stage.
 Tertiary complications are slowly progressive and can affect any organ of your body.

 Tertiary syphilis may cause several types of complications:

 - Brain (neurological) complications.
 This is also called neurosyphilis (see next section).

 Neurosyphilis can occur at any stage of syphilis infection.
 However, commonly it is thought of as a tertiary complication, occurring late on in untreated disease.
 Neurosyphilis is generally a slow and gradual loss of mental and physical function, with alterations in mood and personality.
 It is possible to have a more acute illness which is quicker in onset and more severe.
-On average it occurs between 1 and 10 years after the initial infection.
+On average it occurs between one and ten years after the initial infection.